 Leading Off: Keuchel, Bundy seek 6th wins; Trout eyes return

-In this May 5, 2017, file photo, Houston Astros starting pitcher Dallas Keuchel throws against the Los Angeles Angels during a baseball game in Anaheim, Calif.
-Keuchel and Baltimore's Dylan Bundy can become the majors' first six-win pitchers this season.
+Houston's Dallas Keuchel and Baltimore's Dylan Bundy can become the majors' first six-win pitchers this season.
+The pair is among a pack of hurlers tied for the league lead with five victories.

 Add your comments below